BartBruininks/Mocktini/README.md

 ## The Control Panel

 ### Simulation Settings
-- **Fill** — populate the box with particles on a regular grid at the current N, L, and species ratios
+- **Fill** — populate the box with particles on a regular grid at the current N and species ratios (no retries)
-- **Clear** — remove all particles from the box
+- **Clear** — remove all particles from the box and set the box size
-- **Reset to Last** — undo the last Run by reverting particle positions and velocities to what they were before you hit Run, while keeping any topology changes (bonds, angles, added or deleted particles) you made in the meantime; useful for restarting from a clean configuration without losing your setup
+- **Reset to Last** — undo the last Run by reverting particle positions and velocities to what they were before you hit Run, or made any topology/position changes; useful for restarting when the system explodes
 - **Steps per frame** — how many MD steps to compute before redrawing
 - **Integrator** — choose Velocity Verlet or Stochastic Dynamics
 - **T (target temperature)** — the temperature the thermostat aims for